 -

-Meagan has been professionally wakeboarding for about eight years.
-She has really enjoyed the last two years being a part of the MasterCraft family!
+Meagan has been professionally wakeboarding for nine years.
 She is always striving to improve her craft not only on the water, but off the water as well.
 For example, she loves to give back to the watersports community, as well as help grow the sport for women.
-Some of her achievements include winning Wakeboarding Magazine's Female Rider of the Year for the 6th year in a row.
-She is also a 6 time Master's Champion, a 5 time World Champion, and a 4 time National Champion.
+Meagan is the inspiration and ambassador behind MasterCraft's Let Her Rip campaign.
+She is also a 7 time World Champion, and 6 time Rider of the Year.
 When she is not wakeboarding, she loves to spend quality time with friends and family.
-She also loves to cook, travel, spend time outside, and enjoy other watersports activities like wakesurfing and foiling
+She also loves to cook, travel, spend time outside, and enjoy other watersports activities like wakesurfing and foiling.

 Awesome, humble and did we mention awesome?
 Steel is always pushing the limits of what’s possible on the water.
 The first wakeboarder to land the toeside backside 900, heelside backside 1080 and double mute half cab mobe, Steel is constantly revolutionizing the sport.
 When he’s not having fun on the water, he’s spending time with his family and practicing his faith.